Why Apply for an Electronic Money Institution License in Cyprus

 3-6 months

-*The timeline also depends on the workload of CBC and any clarifications and queries that CBC may request in relation to the application.
+*The timeline also depends on the workload of the CBC and any clarifications and queries that the CBC may request in relation to the application.

 Basic Package